Breathe True Yoga

 Raja Yoga works with mastery of the mind.
 This branch involves meditation, affirmations and visualization techniques aimed to discipline the mind over the body and the will over the mind.
 In Sanskrit "Raja" means king or supreme.
 This is the form of yoga used to stimulate the 5th chakra.

 Yantra Yoga is one of the least known branches of yoga.
-It has to do with the study of numbers, sacred geometry, symbols, colors and mathematics in order to influence the mind and focus concentration.
+It has to do with the study of numbers, sacred geometry, symbols, colours and mathematics in order to influence the mind and focus concentration.
 Through time cycles, a personal calendar can be made to determine how the energies of the chakras affect us by the day, month, year, and life cycle.
 This is the form of yoga used to stimulate the 6th chakra.

 Mantra Yoga is the repetition of mental or vocal sacred sounds, words or phrases.
 When chanted rhythmically it is called ‘japa’.
 The word mantra comes from the Sanskrit root ‘manas’ which means ‘mind’ and ‘trai’ which means to ‘liberate’ or ‘protect’.
 Mantra yoga is considered to be one of the oldest and highest forms of yoga.
 This is the form of yoga used to stimulate the 7th chakra.